dart-lang/site-www/src/_guides/environment-declarations.md

 Your app can use the values of environment declarations to change its functionality or behavior.
-Dart compilers can take advantage of this to eliminate code no longer reached due to the values specified through tree shaking.
+Dart compilers can take advantage of this to eliminate code no longer reachable due to the values specified, through "tree shaking".

 Some potential use cases for defining environment declarations are: